GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-10 Modular WinAPI/README.md

 The basics of programming using the Windows API, in a quick nutshell.

 ### Possible types of apps that can be created on Windows
 10. modularizing WinAPI

-The modular functions are now placed into separate source files.
+The modular functions are now placed into separate header/source files.